-Year 1 - completing Phase 3, Phase 5 and Phase 5 alternatives
+Year 1 - recap Phase 3, Phase 5 and Phase 5 alternatives

 Year 2 - completing Phase 5 and key alternatives until end of Autumn term, Phase 6

 Working with parents

 We know it is essential to work with parents to ensure they are able to work with and support their child at home with their phonics development.
 We send home a phonetically decodable book for children to read with their parents which supports consolidating the phonics sounds they have learnt.

-We offer a parent workshop for each year group where we allow parents to observe and ask questions.
-We also support in other ways including sending home a parent pack and recording the key information for a phonics session for parents to watch on the video session of our website.
+We offer a parent workshop for each year group where we allow parents to hear about our phonics provision and ask questions.
+We also support in other ways including sending home a parent pack, regular phonetically decodable words and recording the key information for a phonics session for parents to watch on the video session of our website.